List of Trigun characters: Vash the Stampede

 Vash the Stampede, aka Vash Saverem (ヴァッシュ・ザ・スタンピード, Vasshu za Sutanpīdo) is a sentient Plant who wields a silver revolver and travels from town to town, and is known as "The Humanoid Typhoon" due to the destruction that surrounds him.
 He and his brother, Knives, were born on a colony ship that was part of a fleet sent to find and settle a new world to extend the human race.
 There, Rem raised them, instilling in Vash the philosophy that every being deserves life, which he takes to the extreme by attempting to save everyone.
 However, Knives, who was disgusted by the actions of humans, caused the fleet to crash, killing Rem and many others.
 Since then, Vash has made it his mission to hunt down Knives and stop him from harming others.
 During one of his confrontations with Knives, he was forced to destroy the city of July, an incident which haunts him greatly and started his reputation.
 Initially, Meryl and Milly, representatives from an insurance agency investigating claims made due to damages the "Humanoid Typhoon" caused, find him as bandits are hunting him down to collect the bounty on "The $$60,000,000,000 (sixty billion double dollar) Man".

-Because of his reputation, Vash usually acts like a fool to make people feel comfortable and hide his identity.
-He frequently voices the catchphrase, "This world is made of love and peace," which is usually accompanied by him flashing the v sign.
-However, when those around him are threatened, Vash shows complete focus and control.
-Vash is frequently injured as a result of refusing to kill his opponents, causing him to have several large scars and chunks of missing flesh supported by metal mesh on his body.
-In the anime, Vash lost his left arm during the conflict at July, but in Volume 12 of the Trigun Maximum manga, it is revealed in a flashback that Knives severed it in retaliation for Vash shooting him in the shoulder after he massacred an entire town.
-It is later replaced with a cybernetic arm containing an integrated gun.
-Vash says his full name is Valentinez Alkalinella Xifax Sicidabohertz Gombigobilla Blue Stradivari Talentrent Pierre Andri Charton-Haymoss Ivanovici Baldeus George Doitzel Kaiser III, but this may just be another joke.